Emmanuel Ansong

 Emmanuel Ansong (born October 22, 1989, in Accra) is a Ghanaian footballer who plays as a defender for Hearts of Oak.

 Career

-Ansong began his career by Great Olympics and later he signed a contract with Heart of Lions, here was in the season 2008 named as captain.
+Ansong began his career by Great Olympics, and later signed a contract with Heart of Lions.
+He was named as captain in the 2008 series.

 International

 Ansong was member of the 2005 Africa under 17 Championships and was member of the Ghana national under-17 football team at 2005 FIFA U-17 World Championship in Peru.